 - Tables have set schemas defined where the values need to correspond to these types.

-Example: A company may have a customer table that stores information about their customers, such as name, address, and phone number.
+Example: A company might have a customer table with details like name, address, and phone number.

-They may also have a database that stores all of the customer data in one place.
-This database could then contain multiple tables, such as an order table and a payment history table.
+They might have a database storing all customer data centrally.
+This database could include various tables, like an order table and a payment history table.